rsriniva/fuse-fsi-bundle/readme.md

 ## Configuration Notes

-`zip -r fsi-fuse-bundle fsi-fuse-bundle -x *.git*` is the command for creating the zip file.
+`zip -r fuse-fsi-bundle fuse-fsi-bundle -x *.git*` is the command for creating the zip file.